 When you’re determining the story you want to tell, follow Bionic Brew’s example and make sure it’s authentic and genuine to your brewery.

-If you are unsure how to build your brand identity, check out our article on the 4 Building Blocks of Brand Identity You Can’t Ignore.
+If you are unsure how to build your brand identity, check out the 4 Building Blocks of Brand Identity You Can’t Ignore.

 But, even within these two choices, there are a lot of design variables at play.